-We are a leading financial services company that provides a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through banking locations and offices, the internet (www.wellsfargo.com) and other distribution channels to individuals, businesses and institutions in all 50 states, the District of Columbia and in countries outside the U.S. We provide consumer financial products and services including checking and savings accounts, credit and debit cards, and auto, mortgage and home equity, and small business lending.
+We are a leading financial services company that provides a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, to individuals, businesses and institutions, throughout the U.S., and in countries outside the U.S. We provide consumer financial products and services including checking and savings accounts, credit and debit cards, and auto, residential mortgage, and small business lending.
 In addition, we offer financial planning, private banking, investment management, and fiduciary services.
-We also provide financial solutions to businesses through products and services including traditional commercial loans and lines of credit, letters of credit, assetbased lending and leasing, trade financing, treasury management, and investment banking services.
+We also provide financial solutions to businesses through products and services including traditional commercial loans and lines of credit, letters of credit, asset-based lending and leasing, trade financing, treasury management, and investment banking services.
+Our website address is www.wellsfargo.com.

-As of December 31, 2023, we had four reportable operating segments for management reporting purposes: Consumer Banking and Lending; Commercial Banking; Corporate and Investment Banking; and Wealth and Investment Management.
-The 2023 Annual Report to Shareholders includes financial information and descriptions of these operating segments.
+As of December 31, 2024, we had four reportable operating segments for management reporting purposes: Consumer Banking and Lending; Commercial Banking; Corporate and Investment Banking; and Wealth and Investment Management.
+The 2024 Annual Report to Shareholders includes financial information and descriptions of these operating segments.